-2. Information Considered on Appeal: The appeals board will only have access to the record of the original proceedings, written statements submitted by the parties, and any new evidence that the accused could not have reasonably acquired by the hearing date.
+2. Information Considered on Appeal: The appeals board will have access to (1) the record of the original proceedings; (2) written appeals statements submitted by the parties; and (3) and any new evidence that the accused could not have reasonably acquired by the hearing date.
+When an appeal is based on procedural error, the Student Conduct Administrator or designee may provide any information or documentation relevant to that claim to the Appeals Board.
 Hearings shall not be conducted by the appellate body.

 3. Grounds for Appeal: An appeal may be made based only on one or more of the following reasons:

 a.
-Procedural Error: There was a procedural error that reasonably could have impacted the decision during the hearing.
+Procedural Error: There was a procedural error so great that it is likely to have impacted the decision during the hearing.

 b.
 New and Significant Evidence: New and significant evidence appeared that could not have been discovered by a properly diligent charged student or complainant before or during the original hearing and that could have changed the outcome of the hearing.